AskingAlexander/Network-Immunization/Readme.md

+# Original Repo
+This is a fork from: https://github.com/allogn/Network-Immunization

 # Introduction

 The repository contains source files for Node Immunization algorithms.
 Given a directed network and a set of seed nodes, the problem is to select k nodes which to block/immunize so that the expected influence spread in the network is minimized.
 Simulations performed under Independent Cascade model.